-Now that we've looking at what virtual desktop infrastructure (VDI) is and where it can be used,
+Now that we've looking at what virtual desktop infrastructure (VDI) is and where it can be used, let's roll up our sleeves and look at the underlying technology that makes VDI possible.

 At the most basic level, you need a virtual machine-solution on the backend, and you need a way for users to remotely access a Windows XP VM (virtual machine).